dhatm/LIME_basics/README.md

 ## notebooks
-1. explain_my_xception.ipynb -- loads a very light-weight mini-xception (not to be confused with inception) network I made to classify cat vs dog.
+1. explain_my_xception_tf.ipynb -- loads a very light-weight mini-xception (not to be confused with inception) network I made to classify cat vs dog.
+Uses tensorflow.

+2. explain_resnet50_tf.ipynb -- loads a resnet50 network from keras and explains its classifications.
+Uses tensorflow.

-2. explain_inception.ipynb -- loads an inception network from keras and explains its classifications.
+3. explain_inception_tf.ipynb -- loads an inception network from keras and explains its classifications.
+Uses tensorflow.

-3. explain_resnet50.ipynb -- loads a resnet50 network from keras and explains its classifications.
+4. explain_inception_pytorch.ipynb -- loads an inception network from keras and explains its classifications.
+Uses pytorch.

 ## misc. links